-So many people feel the key to health is the opposite–80% exercise + 20 % nutrition and stress management.
+So many people feel the key to health is the opposite-–80% exercise + 20 % nutrition and stress management.
 I used to be one of them.
+So is diet more important than exercise?
+This is how I found the answer.

 I was even featured in Shape Magazine’s “Success Stories” in July 1998.Yep, that’s me on right.